We’ve found that a heat gun significantly speeds up how quickly a freezer defrosts, whether it be frost free or manual defrost.

 Seriously Cuts Freezer Defrosting Time

-Using the heat gun in this way accelerates the defrosting operation such that with the heat gun a-blowing, I can clear all ice from the interior of my Frigidaire in less than a half-hour; without the heat gun, defrosting can take three to four hours.
+Using the heat gun in this way accelerates the defrosting operation such that with the heat gun a-blowing, we can clear all ice from the interior of our Frigidaire in less than a half-hour; without the heat gun, defrosting can take three to four hours.

 No Need to Hold Heat Gun Once Set Up